Women Transitioning to Trades and Employment

 - Be able to attend online and face-to-face training

-Participants complete a 12 week part-time Trades and Career Preparation (TCP) program that includes 7 certifications required for work in construction and trades, and create a personal action plan that will outline their next steps to prepare for employment.
+Participants complete a 16 week Trades and Career Planning (TCP) course that includes certifications required for work in construction and trades, and create a personal action plan that will outline their next steps to prepare for employment.
 WTTE staff and project partners will work collaboratively with participants to help them accomplish their goals.

-WTTE will begin recruiting in mid-April for our next cohort.
-To keep informed about information sessions, please contact firstname.lastname@example.org.
+WTTE is now recruiting for our next cohort.
+To find out more, please contact firstname.lastname@example.org.